James Maxwell

 -

-Whirl ticks 3/5 -- the age trend (4yo) marks her down.
-The Coronation Cup rewards 5+ horses; 4yo Pretty Polly winners are a stretch.
+Whirl ticks 2/5 -- age (4yo), 1m4f untested at top level, and not top 2 in the betting all mark her down.
+The Coronation Cup rewards 5+ horses; 4yo Pretty Polly winners are a structural stretch.

 Recent winners (2018-2025)